Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 The API
 -------
-Each hardware monitoring driver must #include <linux/hwmon.h> and, in some cases, <linux/hwmon-sysfs.h>. linux/hwmon.h declares the following register/unregister functions::
+Each hardware monitoring driver must #include <linux/hwmon.h> and, in some cases, <linux/hwmon-sysfs.h>. linux/hwmon.h declares the woke following register/unregister functions::

   struct device *